 Other Fabrics: WeatherMax, Stamoid, Heavy Duty PVC, Mesh, Leather and Upholstery Vinyl are all examples of fabrics we use in various applications.
 Specific care can vary depending on your project so give us a call and we are happy to provide you with professional cleaning and maintenance tips.

 Typically our cushions are made from Marine or Upholstery Sunbrella.
 Taking proper care of your cushions is critical.
-Build-up of debris and dirt can cause mold and algae to grow on your cushions making them unsightly and unattractive.
+The build-up of debris and dirt can cause mold and algae to grow on your cushions making them unsightly and unattractive.

 To keep your cushions in tip-top shape follow these general rules: